Guide to labour statistics

 Our best source of industry information

-The Labour Account measures jobs, employed people, hours, and income in Australia.
+The Labour Account provides estimates of jobs, employed people, hours and income in Australia.
 It uses the best available labour market data to create our most comprehensive source of information.
 A full list of data sources used is available in the Labour Account chapter of the Labour Statistics: Concepts, Sources and Methods.

 The key data source for Labour Account employment is the Labour Force Survey (LFS), which provides robust estimates of employment and unemployment.
 It is then combined with unpublished Quarterly Business Indicator Survey (QBIS) data which provides higher quality industry of employment distribution estimates than LFS.
 This is explored more in 'Assigning Industry' below.

-Use the Labour Account for analysis of employment (or employed people) and jobs by industry division and subdivision over time.
+The Labour Account should be used for analysis of employed people and jobs by industry division and subdivision over time.

 Differences between the Labour Account and the Labour Force Survey